Discovering and Explaining the Representation Bottleneck of DNNs: Representation bottleneck

 \subsection{Method to control interactions of specific orders}

-The representation bottleneck is widely shared by DNNs of different architectures for various tasks, when DNNs are normally trained.
+The representation bottleneck is widely shared by DNNs of different architectures for various tasks, when these DNNs are normally trained.
 In this section, we mainly explore methods, which force the DNN to learn interactions of specific orders.
 In this way, we can investigate the properties of feature representations of such DNNs.

 In order to force the DNN to learn interactions of specific orders, we propose two simple-yet-efficient losses in the training process.
 The two losses encourage and penalize interactions of specific orders, respectively.
-Before designing the two losses, let us focus on the output change $\Delta v(r_1,r_2)$ between two subsets of variables $S_1$ and $S_2$:
+Before designing the two losses, let us focus on the output change $\Delta u(r_1,r_2)$: \begin{small}